maggiben/rocko_decoy/website/content/learn/how-are-defi-lending-rates-determined/index.md

 1. **Supply and Demand:** At the core of Compound's interest rate model is a dynamic between supply and demand.
 When the demand to borrow a particular asset increases, the interest rates rise.
 Conversely, when demand decreases, the rates fall.

-2. **Interest Rate Curves:** Compound uses interest rate curves to adjust rates algorithmically.
+2. **DeFi Interest Rate Curves:** Compound uses interest rate curves to adjust rates algorithmically.
 These curves ensure that as the liquidity in a market decreases (i.e., more people borrow), the interest rate increases, and vice-versa.

 3. **DAO Governance:** The initial interest rate model and curve parameters are not set in stone.
 Compound's governance process allows the community to propose and vote on changes.
 If the community feels that a different model or parameters would be more beneficial, they can submit a proposal.
 If the proposal garners enough support, the change is implemented.